Prince Edward, Duke of Kent: Marriage and personal life

 Katharine had a miscarriage in 1975 owing to rubella and gave birth to a stillborn son, Patrick, in 1977.

-Edward resides at Wren House, Kensington Palace, in London.
+Edward lives at Wren House, Kensington Palace, in London.
+After their 1961 wedding, he and Katharine moved into Coppins, where they lived until 1972.
+In the early 1970s, they moved to York House at St James's Palace, before moving to Wren House at Kensington Palace in 1997.
 From 1972 to 1990, he and his wife leased Anmer Hall in Norfolk, part of the Sandringham Estate.
+They subsequently purchased Crocker End House in December 1989, before selling it the early 2000s.

 In 2011, close associates of Jonathan Rees, a private investigator connected to the News International phone hacking scandal, alleged that he had accessed the bank accounts of Edward and his wife.

 Edward had a mild stroke on the morning of 18 March 2013.
-In April 2015, he suffered from a hip injury and was hospitalised at Aberdeen Royal Infirmary for further treatments.
+In April 2015, he suffered a hip injury and was in Aberdeen Royal Infirmary for further treatment.

-His wife, Katharine, died on 4 September 2025, at the age of 92.
-Following her death, Edward became the oldest living member of the British royal family.
+Katharine died on 4 September 2025 at the age of 92.
+Following her death Edward became the oldest living member of the British royal family.